On the Street

 The Pride in London parade route will follow the historic from the first 1972 parade, heading down Piccadilly to Piccadilly Circus through St James’s to Whitehall.
 Delve into memories of Pride with our photo gallery with GAY TIMES.

-Joining the march on 1 July?
+Joining the march on 29 June?
 Share your photos with us this year at @RegentStreetW1 and @StJamesLondon on Instagram.

 A brief introduction to some of the Pride flags

 1999: The Trans Pride flag was created by Monica Helms.
 It has five stripes, and three colours, “light blue, the traditional masculine colour… pink the traditional feminine colour… and white for those transitioning or who have neutral or undefined gender.”
 This flag represents natural diversity in gender identity and expression.
-Trans is an umbrella term to describe gender identity that does not correspond to sex assignment at birth.
+Trans is an umbrella term to describe gender identities that does not correspond to sex assignment at birth.

 Q&A with flag designer, Valentino Vecchietti

-We sat down with the creator of the Intersex-Inclusive Pride flag, intersex equality campaigner, writer, artist, and founder of Intersex Equality Rights UK, Valentino Vecchietti (she/they) to understand more about why Pride and representation are still so vital.
+We sat down with the creator of the Intersex-Inclusive Pride flag, intersex equality campaigner, writer, artist, and founder of Intersex Equality Rights UK, Valentino Vecchietti (she/her), to understand more about why Pride and representation are still so vital.

 1. What led you to design the Intersex-Inclusive Pride flag and why are flags important?